Norwegian Farmer’s Son…July 6th

 For Elliott, driving that Farmall Super M on the highway was fun and scary, at the same time!

 After our big brother, Lowell, left the farm to start life on his own, it was now my turn to step in to help Dad when it came to tractors and life on our farm.
 The most exciting, and yet very scary, chapter of my tractor driving came one day when our dad had his biggest Farmall Super M at a repair shop in our hometown of Kiester, Minnesota.
 Repairs were completed and the tractor needed to be driven back home.
-On the way into town, Dad shared with me that it was to be my responsibility to drive our “M” back home to the farm while he followed in our old 1950 Ford F-100 pickup.
-As we headed west, past the bowling alley and out of town, on the paved highway, I shifted that big red beast into what we called “road gear”.
-As that monstrous machine and I picked up speed, the wide front end of that tractor was just a bouncin’ along while the giant, rubber, chevron-cleated big tires next to my driver’s seat set up their own special “song” as they whined against the smooth asphalt highway beneath us.
+On the way into town, Dad shared with me that it was to be my responsibility to drive our “M” back home to the farm while he followed behind me in our old 1950 Ford F-100 pickup.
+As we headed west out of town, on the paved highway, I shifted that big red beast into what we called “road gear”.
+As that monstrous machine and I picked up speed, the wide front end tires of that tractor were just a bouncin’ along while the giant, rubber, chevron-cleated, big tires next to my driver’s seat set up their own special ‘song’ as they whined against the smooth asphalt highway beneath us.
 Even though, in reality, I may have only been cruising at 25 miles per hour or so, to me, it seemed like I was FLYING!!!
-I was happy and scared spit-less, at the same time, hoping I could keep this mechanical marvel on the straight n narrow of that highway and not cause a crash.
-As we came to the turn-off that would take us down the last stretch of the journey home, I successfully shifted down to third gear and then down to second gear so I could make the turn from highway to gravel road without going too fast.
-Every so often, I’d make a lightning glance behind me to make sure Dad was still following.
-He was, and I was proud of myself for bringing the “M” home safely and falling in love with tractors even more for this Norwegian Farmer’s Son.
+I was happy and scared spit-less at the same time, hoping I could keep this mechanical marvel on the straight n narrow of that highway and not cause a crash.
+As we came to the north-bound turn-off that would take us down the last stretch of the journey home, I successfully shifted down to third gear and then down to second gear so I could make the turn from highway to gravel road without going too fast.
+Every so often, I’d make a lightning glance behind me to make sure Dad was still following me as he said he would.
+I’m happy to say that he was, and I was proud of myself for bringing the “M” home safely and falling in love with tractors even more for this Norwegian Farmer’s Son.

 NFS 7.6c